scizen9/SEDM-Docs/source/Efficiency.rst

 sounds easy, in practice there are many pitfalls to this calculation.
 This page documents the process by which we derive the efficiency.

+At this time it is important to acknowledge the efforts of Jason Fucik, Rich Dekany, and David Hover in producing the models of the SEDM optical system and in performing lab measurements and analysis.
+In particular, Jason made the crucial discovery of the low throughput 'smoking gun' and is leading the acquisition of an improved micro-lens array.

 Standard Flux
 -------------